quorten/quorten-blog1/_posts/2020-12-16-uefi-boot-linux.md

 the default boot selection, and you could use hotkeys at boot to override this.)

+However, some UEFI firmware versions do in fact wipe the EFI vars as soon as NVRAM entries are no longer found to correspond to disk entries.

 ----------

 Now, after all that introductory discussion is out of the way, let's